 Orillia's Big Read is your Library's community reading program!
 We select one exceptional title each year with the goal of creating a sense of community through the shared experience of reading and discussing the same book.
-2023 is our 17th year!
+We have wrapped up our 2024 season and look forward to our 19th year in 2025.
+Stay tuned in June 2025 to place your hold on our next Big Read!

 Check out past Big Read selections: